 - nausea, vomiting and diarrhoea

-Legionnaires' disease diagnosis
+How is Legionnaires' disease diagnosed?

-Legionnaires' disease treatment
+How is Legionnaires' disease treated?

 Legionnaires' disease is generally treated using antibiotics.
 Some people will need to be treated in hospital.

-Last reviewed: July 2015
+Last reviewed: May 2022